sudorandom/kmcd.dev/content/posts/2024/http1.1-from-scratch/index.md

 While HTTP/1.1 introduced many successful features, some didn't gain widespread adoption:

 #### Pipelining
-Pipelining allowed clients to send multiple requests without waiting for responses, potentially improving performance.
-However, its complexity and limited benefits led to its infrequent implementation.
+Pipelining allows clients to send multiple requests without waiting for responses, potentially improving performance by removing some latency.
+However, since requests need to be responded to in the same order they arrived at, the actual benefit is fairly limited.
+Add to the fact that earlier requests which hitting timeouts might impact later requests, the actual usage of this feature is pretty low.

+{{< diagram >}}
+{{< image src="pipelining.svg" height="500px" class="center" >}}
+{{< /diagram >}}

+Many servers support pipelining, but enough of them don't or don't support the feature well that many clients will avoiding utilizing the feature.
+This was a required feature in HTTP/1.1.

 #### Trailers
 Trailers provided a way to send additional metadata at the end of a message.
-While part of the HTTP/1.1 spec, trailers were not widely adopted and are now more associated with HTTP/2.
+This allows handlers on the server side to give statuses and other kinds of information like checksums at the end of a request instead of the beginning.
+While part of the HTTP/1.1 spec, trailers were not widely adopted in this version of HTTP and are now associated more with HTTP/2.
+Even in HTTP/2, trailers were never fully embraced by browsers, but I'm skipping ahead here!

 ## Building a Simple HTTP/1.1 Server
 For the server, there's actually not that much new to add to enable HTTP/1.1 support.